 However, most of the people buy hosting for at least one year, you may receive your affiliate commission within 30-40 days after the purchase date.

 To avoid the abuse of the affiliate program, SiteGround team manually review every sale and pays their affiliates on time.

 You can get $50 with low volume that can increase up to $125 if you make more than 21 sales per month which is pretty awesome.

 However, adding the multi-tier or recurring commission and increasing payout for the top tier plans could definitely attract more publishers to them.

-SiteGround provides all essential marketing tools like standard affiliate link, web banners in different sizes and customized links to promote on your blogs/websites.
+SiteGround provides all essential marketing tools like a standard affiliate link, web banners in different sizes and customized links to promote on your blogs/websites.
 And, it’s one of the few web hosts that provide training to their affiliate publishers and offer priority support.